How to Get Residency in Mexico

 • Documentation requirements: Confirm whether the consulate requires summary pages, full statements, or certified/stamped copies from the bank or financial institution.

-• Annual adjustments: The daily minimum wage ($248.93 MXN in 2024) is updated annually, so ensure you use the most recent figures for calculations.
+• Annual adjustments: The UMA ($117.31 MXN for 2026) is updated annually, so ensure you use the most recent figures for calculations.

 This overview covers the financial thresholds for residency in Mexico.
 For additional details on the full application process, required documents, and consular-specific nuances, visit our in-depth articles: